ethereum/fv-blog/_posts/2021-04-02-quarterly-update.md

 hevm
 ===

-We have improved `hevm`'s documentation and added many optimizations regarding how the SMT queries are stored and the encoding of wrapped arithmetic.
+We have optimized `hevm` for working with safe arithmetic on the bytecode level by using the techniques from [this paper](http://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/z3prefix.pdf).

+Two new hevm cheat codes useful for fuzz testing functionality involving ecrecover have been added; `sign` and `addr`.
+Cheat codes can now also be called with symbolic arguments, making them available for use in formal verification.

+Through further generalizations, `hevm` now admits symbolic constructor arguments as well.

-We are currently working on a static binary for `hevm` which might ease some dependency issues and improve usability.
-We also intend to add RPC support, dynamic types, and synchronize loop invariants and calls to untrusted code with Act.
+We have improved documentation to make `hevm` more accessible, and are now working on a static binary for `hevm` which might ease some dependency issues and improve usability.
+We also intend to add RPC support, support for symbolic dynamic types, and synchronize loop invariants and calls to untrusted code with Act.

 SMTChecker